gitlabhq/gitlab-ci/doc/install/installation.md

     # Login to PostgreSQL
     sudo -u postgres psql -d template1

-    # Create a user for GitLab.
+    # Create a user for GitLab CI.
 We do not specify a password because we are using peer authentication.
     template1=# CREATE USER gitlab_ci;

-    # Create the GitLab production database & grant all privileges on database
+    # Create the GitLab CI production database & grant all privileges on database
     template1=# CREATE DATABASE gitlab_ci_production OWNER gitlab_ci;

     # Quit the database session